 Over time, an aging car can drain your wallet dry.

 Driving a car for a long time is often one of the best money moves for car owners.
-However, at some point, the day arrives when you are better off buying something new.
+However, at some point, the day arrives when you could be spending more money maintaining it than you should be.

 Your car is leaving you stranded